Eugenio Trías Sagnier: Biography

 Trías was born in Barcelona.
 After obtaining his bachelor's degree in philosophy at the University of Barcelona in 1964, he continued his studies in Pamplona, Madrid, Bonn and Cologne.
 Since 1965 he was assistant professor and, later, associate professor of Philosophy at the University of Barcelona (UB) and the Universitat Autònoma of Barcelona (UAB).
 In 1976 he became assistant professor of aesthetics and composition at the School of Architecture of Barcelona.
 In 1986 he became Chair of Philosophy at this University, where he remained until 1992.
 In 1992 he became Chair Professor of Philosophy at the Pompeu Fabra University in Barcelona, where he remained as a professor of History of Ideas until his death.
-Trias died in his home city at age 70.
+Trías died in his home city at age 70.

-Trias published over thirty-five books, some of which have had several editions in Spain and abroad.
-His work is regarded by the critics as one of two most significant philosophical pillars of the contemporary Spanish thought.
-His first book, The philosophy and its shadow, published in 1969, was called as "the philosophy of a new generation" (Josep Maria Carandell).
+Trías published over thirty-five books, some of which have had several editions in Spain and abroad.
+His work is regarded by critics as one of two most significant philosophical pillars of contemporary Spanish thought.
+His first book, Philosophy and its Shadows, published in 1969, was called "the philosophy of a new generation" (Josep Maria Carandell).

 Thought

-Trías had an encyclopedical conception of philosophy and worked in fields including ethics, politics, aesthetics, philosophy of religion, philosophy of history, theory of knowledge, and ontology.
-His personal conception of ontology, usually called the philosophy of Limit," informed much of his work.
+Trías had an encyclopedic knowledge of philosophy and worked in fields including ethics, politics, aesthetics, philosophy of religion, philosophy of history, theory of knowledge, and ontology.
+His personal conception of ontology, usually called "the philosophy of Limit," informed much of his work.

-In chronological order, the main topics of Trias' philosophical works have been:
+In chronological order, the main topics of Trías' philosophical works have been: